spesenti/SWIM/README.md

 #> 3rd Qu.
 688.26 158.37 133.37 137.87 145.77 159.32
 ```

+### Sensitivity and importance rank of input factors.

 Sensitivity measures allow to assess the importance of the input
 components.
 Implemented sensitivity measures are the Kolmogorov, the
 Wasserstein distance and \(Gamma\). \(Gamma\), the *Reverse Sensitivity